The exit intent technology allows you to detect when a visitor is about to exit.

 The exit intent script detects this mouse movement and sends a signal triggering the popup to appear.
-Here’s an example from Leesa, one of our clients.
+Here’s an example from Leesa.

 An important thing to notice is that as it analyzes the user’s mouse movements, it doesn’t work on touch-screen devices such as mobiles and tablets (you’ll find a workaround for these devices at the end of the article).

 Why is using exit-intent so interesting?

 Relying on exit intent to trigger popups is particularly effective.

 First, because they allow you to display a message to your users just before they leave your website.
 As such, they don’t interrupt your visitor’s navigation and don’t have any negative impact on your user experience.

 Second, because they provide a last chance to reach your visitors before they navigate away from your website.

 How can exit popups help you generate more sales?